ifti-khan/cookbook/README.md

 * Google Fonts -> [Visit Site](https://fonts.google.com/)
     * Google fonts has been used to import the font i have chosen directly from google into my main CSS file.

-* The Code Institute Repository Template -> [Visit Site](https://github.com/Code-Institute-Org/gitpod-full-template)
-    * As a student of The Code Institute they provided a repository template that comes with preconfigured settings and extension, which can be used by Gitpod development environment.

 * GitHub -> [Visit Site](https://github.com/)
     * I used GitHub to store my project files by creating a repository for it and then using the Git terminal and its commands to version control and store my files.